EliasTouil/use-temporary-disclosure/README.md

 ![use-temporary-disclosure-banner](https://github.com/EliasTouil/use-temporary-disclosure/assets/4231667/f0135220-d3ae-44ad-9eb0-ed9c2020feab)

 # use-temporary-disclosure

-## Introduction

-use-temporary-disclosure is a React hook that provides an easy way to manage the visibility of UI elements for a specific duration.
+use-temporary-disclosure is a **React hook** that provides an easy way to manage the **visibility of UI elements for a specific duration**.
 It's perfect for temporary notifications, tooltips, or any component that should appear for a limited time.
 The hook offers simple yet powerful functions to show and hide elements with timing control and callback functionalities.

 ## Installation